intellij-dlanguage/intellij-dlanguage/README.md

 To reformat D code use the shortcut or the menu item - Code -> Reformat Code with D Format (ctrl+alt+K) or on mac (cmd+alt+K)

+#### Syntax Highlighting

+Go to Preferences -> Editor -> Colors and Fonts -> D File

+You can customize the syntax highlighting colours here.
+Save as a new theme - and then untick the inherit from checkbox and this will allow you to choose a colour for each item.
+Only the native items will show as changing in the code example.
+From function definition downwards the options are related to annotated highlighting which is based on the grammar and not the lexer.
+So these don't show as chanigng the code example but they do wok.
+I created one similar to the sublime dark theme by using Darcula theme and customizing the colours here.

 ## Progress

 Please see the development status on